slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People say they want to be famous to impact the world, often what they want is the adoration of their peers.

+> *"The reward for getting on the stage is fame.
+The price of fame is that you can’t get off stage." (...)
+"If you’re not ready to be hated, you’re not ready to be famous." (...)
-> *"You want to be rich and anonymous, not poor and famous."
+"You want to be rich and anonymous, not poor and famous." (...)
 -- Naval Ravikant*

-> *"The reward for getting on the stage is fame.
-The price of fame is that you can't get off stage."
-"If you're not ready to be hated, you're not ready to be famous."
--- Naval Ravikant (Paraphrased)*